GrotFat/test-task/README.md

-# Artem Herbovnyk | Trainee DevOps Test Task
+# Artem Herbovnyk | DevOps Test Task
 Example of terraform module to setup EC2 instance with public static IP and Grafana docker image

 AWS creds are consumed from env variables